-All kinds of salads garnish our table, but this has become a favorite of every dinner guest this summer and one I feel especially proud of, giving some southern flavors a bit of Spinach Tiger twist.
+All kinds of salads garnish our table, but this swiss chard salad has become a favorite of every dinner guest this summer and one I feel especially proud of, adding in some southern flavors a bit of Spinach Tiger twist.

 Serving greens raw in the south is certainly a new twist on tradition, but one that we should all be heading to, especially during the hot months, where fruit can be added and the palate gets refreshed.